Spatio-Temporal Fuzzy-oriented Multi-Modal Meta-Learning for Fine-grained Emotion Recognition: Experiments

 \subsubsection{\textbf{Implementation Details}}

-We opt for the most commonly used Conv4 backbone \cite{finn2017model} as the foundational structure for the encoder.
+We opt for the most commonly used ResNet-18 as the backbone.
 After the convolution and filtering stages, we sequentially apply batch normalization, ReLU non-linear activation, and $2 \times 2$ max pooling (achieved through stride convolutions).
 The last layer ultimately produces two separate channels as its final output.
 The first channel is fed into the proposed fuzzy systems, i.e., FCIS and FKIS, to extract fuzzy semantic information, while the second channel is directed towards a softmax layer.
 These network architectures undergo an initial pre-training phase and remain unaltered throughout the training process.
 As we transition to the optimization stage, we utilize the Adam optimizer \cite{tato2018improving} for training our model.
 We set the values of momentum and weight decay to 0.9 and $10^{-4}$, respectively.
 The initial learning rate for all experiments is set at 0.2, with the flexibility for linear scaling as needed.
 All experiments are executed on 10 NVIDIA V100 GPUs.